amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    Covasim releases since the start of the pandemic. :label:`releases`

 To date, Covasim has been downloaded from PyPI over 100,000 times :cite:`pepy`, used in dozens of academic studies :cite:`kerr2021`, and informed decision-making on every continent (Fig. :ref:`worldmap`), making it one of the most widely used Python-based COVID models.
-We believe key elements of its success include (a) the simplicity of its architecture, such as using a relatively small number of classes; (b) high performance, enabled by the use of NumPy arrays and Numba decorators; (c) our emphasis on prioritizing usability, including flexible type handling and careful choices of default settings.
-In the remainder of this paper, we outline these principles in more detail.
-Our aim is to provide a roadmap for how to quickly develop high-performance scientific computing libraries.
+We believe key elements of its success include (a) the simplicity of its architecture; (b) its high performance, enabled by the use of NumPy arrays and Numba decorators; and (c) our emphasis on prioritizing usability, including flexible type handling and careful choices of default settings.
+In the remainder of this paper, we outline these principles in more detail, in the hope that this will provide a useful roadmap for other groups wanting to quickly develop high-performance scientific computing libraries.

 .. figure:: fig_worldmap.png